 Semester course; 2 lecture and 3 laboratory hours.
 3 credits.
 Prerequisites: EGRE 337 or consent of instructor.
 The course focuses on digital signal processing theory and algorithms, including sampling theorems, transform analysis and filter design techniques.
 Discrete-time signals and systems, and filter design techniques are treated.
 Several applications of DSP in telecommunications, image and video processing, and speech and audio processing are studied.

 EGRE 540.
-Electromagnetics and Passive RF Components.
+RF Communications and Antennas.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: EGRE 309 or equivalent or permission of instructor.
-Basics of electromagnetics and passive RF components such as filters, isolators, tuners, phase shifters, resonators and tees are discussed, along with a succinct description of media such as ferrites and tunable ferrites.
+Basics of electromagnetics and passive RF components such as filters, isolators, tuners, phase shifters, resonators and tees are discussed, along with design and characterization of wire and planar antennas.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: senior or graduate student standing in the School of Engineering, EGRE 246 and EGRE 254, or permission of the instructor.
+Prerequisites: EGRE 246 and EGRE 254, or permission of the instructor.
+Enrollment restricted to students with senior or graduate standing in the School of Engineering.
 This course provides an introduction to the systems, techniques and languages used in the control of manufacturing and process industries.
 Major topics include programmable logic controller operation and programming, supervisory control and data acquisition systems, and human machine interfaces.
 Other topics include an introduction to feedback control systems, analog-to-digital and digital-to-analog conversion, sensors and transducers, and actuators and motors.

 EGRE 555.
 Dynamics and Multivariable Control I. 3 Hours.